First French War of Religion (1562–1563): Royal declarations

-During the summer, the cardinal de Lorraine devised a new Gallican confession of faith in which the mass would be spoken in vernacular, 'idolotrous images' removed from churches and communion be taken in both kinds.
-Once the Sorbonne had corrected the translations he also approved of the psalms being sung in French.
+During the summer, the cardinal de Lorraine devised a new Gallican confession of faith in which the Mass would be spoken in the vernacular, "idolatrous images" removed from churches and communion be taken in both kinds.
+Once the Sorbonne had corrected the translations, he also approved of the psalms being sung in French.
 By this means he approached the Lutheran position.
-It was intended that this would direct the position of the French delegates at the council of Trent.
+It was intended that this would direct the position of the French delegates at the Council of Trent.
 This confession was developed in secret while the peace negotiations were ongoing, and would later be suppressed.
 Chancellor L'Hôpital sarcastically remarked that the first reform of the French church could be Lorraine resigning his benefices.
-According to a Protestant libel Montmorency opposed the proposals in council and refused to sign.
+According to a Protestant libel, Montmorency opposed the proposals in council and refused to sign.
 Carroll argues Navarre would have been a supporter of this confession of faith.
-Due to the disunity at court as to opinions on the confession the plan could not be made public during a time of war.
-Lorraine would take this confession with him when he departed for the council of Trent on 19 September.
+Due to the disunity at court as to opinions on the confession, the plan could not be made public during a time of war.
+Lorraine would take this confession with him when he departed for the Council of Trent on 19 September.

 On 27 July, the crown declared that all Protestants must return to observance of the Catholic faith.
 Coligny was declared by the crown to be a rebel at this time.
 All royal officials were to take an oath in favour of Catholicism, or lose their position.
-On 13 July the parlement of Paris further permitted ordinary French citizens to kill heretics without fear of being prosecuted if they were committing iconoclasm or holding illicit assemblies.
-Condé reacted angrily to the declarations of the parlement announcing that the body was under the control of Guise and his lackies on 8 August.
-On 18 August the parlement ordered that the arrest of Coligny, d'Andelot, La Rochefoucauld, Montgommery, Rohan, Genlis, Piennes and Morvilliers be undertaken, among other gentleman.
-This would be furthered on 16 November when Coligny was sentenced to death, his title of Admiral forfeit to his cousin Damville while his companies of soldiers were to be split among other cousins.
+On 13 July, the parlement of Paris further permitted ordinary French citizens to kill heretics without fear of being prosecuted if they were committing iconoclasm or holding illicit assemblies.
+Condé reacted angrily to the declarations of the parlement, announcing that the body was under the control of Guise and his lackies on 8 August.
+On 18 August the parlement ordered that the arrest of Coligny, d'Andelot, La Rochefoucauld, the comte de Montgommery, Rohan, Genlis, Piennes and Morvilliers be undertaken, among other gentlemen.
+This would be furthered on 16 November when the admiral de Coligny was sentenced to death, his title of Admiral forfeited to his cousin Damville while his companies of soldiers were to be split among other cousins.